joshuaeckroth/cse230-website/code/rectangle-cpp.markdown

     return Rectangle(w, h);
 }

-Rectangle Rectangle::grow(double amount) const
+Rectangle Rectangle::grow(double amount)
 {
     return Rectangle(width + amount, height + amount);
 }

 // Rectangle a is smaller than Rectangle b if
-// a's area is less than or equal to b's area bool Rectangle::smaller(const Rectangle &other) const {
+// a's area is less than or equal to b's area bool Rectangle::smaller(Rectangle &other)
+{
     double myarea = area();
     double other_area = other.area();